profile

 “What many people don’t realize is that I own the trademark,” DeSantis notes.
 “They just think a supplement company comes and goes, but owning the trademark means I could open clubs and stores.”

-For the time being, however, he is sticking to pleasure products.
-The Pink Pussycat brand has grown with offerings across multiple adult retail categories.
-Over 30 new items are on the way, including toys, lingerie, lubricant, a new throat spray and an antibacterial toy bag.
+For the time being, however, he is sticking to pleasure products, growing the Pink Pussycat brand across multiple adult retail categories.
+More than 30 new items are on the way, including toys, lingerie, lubricant, a new throat spray and an antibacterial toy bag.

 DeSantis expects that supplements and strokers will continue to be Cousins Group’s specialties.